cscu-ok/regulations/constitution.md

 ## Mission Statement

-The CSCU exists as a course union and interest group for Computer Science Students at the University of British Columbia Okanagan.
+The CSCU exists as a course union and interest group for CSCU General Members at the University of British Columbia Okanagan.
 Our goal is to cater to the wellbeing and academic development of our membership by offering events and services that are based on our three founding principles: Professional Development, Community Engagement, and Student Advocacy.
 By hosting interdisciplinary events, workshops, and study sessions representing the interests of students, we hope to foster a space of inclusivity, friendship, and lifelong learning.

 ## Purpose